antonvw/wex/trunk/documentation/sdp.md

 - add a test for it in
     extension/test/base,
     extension/test/app,
-    extension/test/report,

-  where it has least dependancies

-  run test-all.sh from the build dir, which collects output in several log files, and commits automatically.
+    extension/test/report, where it has least dependencies, run test-all.sh from the build dir, which collects output in several log files, and commits automatically.